 Your customers are coming to your site and that’s great.
 However, if you don’t tell them what to do, they’ll leave.
 You need to have a clear call-to-action.

 I’m not completely bashing DIY websites.
-Before I knew how to code, I used a DIY website platform.
+Before I knew how to code, I used Wix.
 It helped to get a website out there, but there was a lot of information I was missing and had no idea.
 If you know what you’re doing, it can turn out great.
-If you don’t have a clue, get in touch!
+If you don’t have a clue and are afraid that you might make some DIY website mistakes, get in touch!